DETAILED ACTION

 Step 2A – Prong One: Claim 1 recites an abstract idea.
 In particular, claim 1 recites the following limitations:

-[B1] analyzing the EEG data including a plurality of epochs corresponding to the responses to identify first peaks, second peaks, and third peaks in one or more epochs
+[B1] analyzing the EEG data including a plurality of epochs, each epoch corresponding to one of the responses, to identify, in one or more of the epochs, a set of one or more peaks

-[D1] generating a visual representation of the EEG data of the subject, the visual representation including an illustration of the first peak, the second peak and/or the third peak of a representative epoch or a heatmap compiled from the plurality of epochs, and the visual representation further including a graphical representation of the parameter that is presented as evidence of whether the subject is cognitively impaired
+[D1] generating a visual representation of the EEG data of the subject, the visual representation including (i) an illustration of the set of peaks associated with a representative epoch or (ii) a heatmap compiled from the plurality of epochs, wherein the visual representation further includes a graphical indication of the values of the parameter associated with the representative epoch, and wherein the graphical indication is presented as evidence of whether the subject is cognitively impaired

 These elements [A1]-[D1] of claim 1 are drawn to an abstract idea since they involve a mental process that can be practically performed in the human mind including observation, evaluation, judgment, and opinion and using pen and paper.